CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="TemplateAPI..updateTemplate"></a>

 ### TemplateAPI~updateTemplate(id, [options]) ⇒ <code>Promise</code>
-updates an existing template on the civo account
+updates an existing template on the civo account [PUT]

 **Kind**: inner method of [<code>TemplateAPI</code>](#TemplateAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the available region list or rejects with an